kdlug/php/README.md

 # API

 ## Sending HTTP requests using PHP
-PHP has three basic ways of communication with API: using curl extension, pecl_http extension or stream mechanism.
+PHP has three basic ways of communication with API: using curl, pecl_http or file_get_content().
 ### Curl (Client Url Request Library)
 In order to send a request via Curl you have to do the following 4 steps:
 1. Initialization Curl session